sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 To configure TLS certificate via [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) manually:

-Step 1: Move the tls.cert and tls.key to the config directory within your overlay.
-E.g. `new/overlays/$OVERLAY_NAME/config`.
+Step 1: Move the tls.cert and tls.key to the env folder inside the overlay directory.
+Ex. `new/overlays/$OVERLAY_NAME/config`.

 Step 2: Generate secrets with the provided files using secretGenerator by adding the following to your kustomization file: